GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

  - git
 ---

-## A opinionated naming convention for branches
+## An opinionated convention for branches

 The forward slash is a little known trick in git naming conventions.
 Instead of using a dash or underscore, the forward slash gets interpreted as a directory structure.
 This is very nice for grouping.
 Notice in the pictures below how the grouping makes the repo look different with the forward slashes.
+This convention is also built directly into the branch prefixes for some git workflows like [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){:target="_blank"}.

-### An example of a typical git repo without a convention
+### Example of a typical git repo without a convention

 ![typical-repo](/assets/2021-03-01-git-naming-conventions/typical-repo.png)

-### An better organized naming convention
+### Better organized naming convention

 ![better-repo](/assets/2021-03-01-git-naming-conventions/better-repo.png)

-Notice how tools most git client tools like [GitKraken](https://www.gitkraken.com/), [Atlassian SourceTree](https://www.sourcetreeapp.com/), [Visual Studio](https://visualstudio.microsoft.com/), etc parse the branch name and convert them into a nice folder structure.
+Notice how tools most git client tools like [GitKraken](https://www.gitkraken.com/){:target="_blank"}, [Atlassian SourceTree](https://www.sourcetreeapp.com/){:target="_blank"}, [Visual Studio](https://visualstudio.microsoft.com/){:target="_blank"}, etc parse the branch name and convert them into a nice folder structure.

 ### An example with Atlassian SourceTree